The Old and New Covenants – The Two Covenants

 Here is the fulfilment of Jeremiah 31:33 in regards to the New Covenant.
 It is astonishing how many people miss who the New Covenant was made with.

-When the Jews rejected God's message from Stephen (Acts 6:8-7:60) and stoned him, the following statement became fact.
+When the Jews rejected God's message from Stephen (Acts 6:8-7:60, see Daniel's 70 weeks prophecy) and stoned him, the following statement became fact.
 He is not a Jew which is one outwardly, but he is a Jew who is one inwardly and so if we are God's children then we are Abraham's seed and therefore children of Israel and heirs according to the promise.
-See also Daniel 70 weeks or 70 weeks of Daniel.
+See also Romans 2:28-29 and Isaiah 41:8.

 Besides that fact that the New Covenant no longer has or needs the Law of Moses, where does the New Covenant say it is based on New Laws?
 As you can see, it does not.
 What was the problem with the Old Covenant?
 God says it was the people because they did not obey it.
 The problem was not with the Old Covenant Law but with the people themselves.
 The Ten Commandments are to last as long as heaven and earth just as Jesus stated in Matthew chapter five.
 See Matthew 5:17-19.
 Do we keep the Ten Commandments in the same way as Israel?
 Not quite.
-The Bible explains clearly that it is now not enough.
+The Bible explains that this is now not enough.
 We now keep the Ten Commandments the way Jesus explained in Matthew 5:17-48.
 We now find that Jesus has magnified the law just as prophesied in Isaiah 42:21 and informs us that we are not only to obey the Ten Commandments but we are now to teach them also.
 The law did not change but it was magnified.
 Example: From You shall not commit adultery to whosoever looketh on a woman to lust after her has committed adultery with her already in his heart.
 No change to the law but it is magnified.
-(See misunderstandings on Jesus fulfilling the law or FAQ 1 and FAQ 2)
+(See misunderstandings on Jesus fulfilling the law or were the Ten Commandments abolished and the meaning of fulfilling the law.)

 How does the New Covenant relate to Law and Grace

 Under the Old Covenant, when an Israelite sinned, they had to obey the sacrificial Law of Moses to make reconciliation for their sin.
 Under the New Covenant, we no longer need obey this old law as Jesus became our one and final perfect sacrifice.
 So what do we do now when we sin?
 It is now far more simple.
 No longer do we need bring a sacrificial lamb to the temple priest and shed its blood.
 Under the New Covenant today, we repent of our sin and believe by faith in Jesus Christ's redeeming sacrifice that we are forgiven and by God's grace we are.
 God's grace is His unmerited, undeserved favour that we receive when we repent of our sin, which is breaking the Ten Commandments.
 1 John 3:4.
 God's grace is a privilege we have as a result of our Lord and Saviour's sacrifice on the cross and is not a license to continue in sin.
 If there were no Ten Commandment law we would have no need for God's grace.
 God's grace is preceded by the act of genuine repentance of our sin.
-See Romans 6:1-2 and Romans 6:14-15 and FAQ 3 and FAQ 4.
+See Romans 6:1-2, Romans 6:14-15 and are we saved by faith alone and not under law but under grace.